-The symptoms I had early this year seem to have settled a bit now – but I really hope that this isn’t yet my new ‘normal’.
+My symptoms of early this year seem to have settled a bit now – but I really hope that this isn’t yet my new ‘normal’.
 I want a fuller ‘recovery’ – not least (because it would be my first) it would allay fears of a more ‘primary-type’ condition.
 Apparently ‘recoveries’ can take up to a year to occur, so all I can do now is wait.

-I’ve been advised to slowly increase my doses of “Gabapentin” because I still have pins and needles (which are continuous) in the tips of all my toes.
+I’ve been advised to slowly increase my doses of “Gabapentin” because I still have (pretty continuous) pins and needles in my fingers and toes.
 These make walking or standing for any period of time really uncomfortable.
 I have hypersensitivity and numbness (the two extremes) in both thighs, abdomen and, less so, on my shins.
-I have intermittent pins and needs in my left hand – wrist and fingers; and some more personal issues regards my ‘water-out functions’ that require careful attention!
+I have intermittent pins and needs in my left hand; and some more personal issues regards my ‘water-out functions’ that require careful attention (!)
 I realise that this last symptom should be a goldmine for humour, but I’m feeling a bit past that: last week, I needed the loo 8 times on one 4 hour bike ride; and 5 times during a single night’s sleep (and, yes, I was counting!)
 It’s an embarrassing disaster waiting to happen.

 And then, lastly, there’s the symptom of worry.
 A new concern to deal with – that every twinge in muscle or twitch of nerves might be announcing the arrival of a new bout or symptom.
 One morning this week I woke up with pins and needles down my right arm.
 These went within minutes, but alarm bells were sounding.